Andrew-Colman/image-fetch/README.md

 **under development**
  *search options*
 ## Project Description

-This App fetch pixabay api information with axios
+This React App fetch pixabay api information with axios

 user can search a image with options

-then display the results (Images,Author , number of downloads)
+then display the results (Images, Author, number of downloads)

-user can download the picture
+user can download the Images

 ### React Hooks:

-used: useState,useEffect, useRef
+used: useState, useEffect, useRef, useContext

-using own form validation with react hooks ( no need to use 3rd party packages, like formik)
+custom react hook: own form validation (no need to use 3rd party packages, like formik)

+#### Style:
+Bootstrap 4 and own custom css

-**Pixabay is a large image repository, with public domain license (cc0)**
+**Pixabay is a free image repository, with public domain license images (CC0)**